python-pillow/Pillow/docs/handbook/image-file-formats.rst

     encoded using RLCP mode will have increasing resolutions decoded as they arrive, and so on.

+**signed**
+    If true, then tell the encoder to save the image as signed.

+    .. versionadded:: 9.4.0

 **cinema_mode**
     Set the encoder to produce output compliant with the digital cinema specifications.
 The options here are ``"no"`` (the default),